Sell Business in Dubai: Why the Same Business Is Worth 3x More to the Right Buyer

 How should you position the business for higher-value buyers?

-sell your business in Dubai, the business should not be presented as "a good company for sale."
+If you want to maximize value when you sell your business in Dubai, the business should not be presented as "a good company for sale."
 It should be presented as a specific solution for a specific buyer type.

 That means clarifying what the business enables (market entry, consolidation, capability, speed), who benefits most from owning it and why, what expansion or synergy logic exists for each buyer type, what makes the business difficult to replicate from scratch, and why this opportunity exists now rather than in two years.